Sierpinski's Hypothesis H1: The situation for

 {\bf Step 7:} Now take $n=13$ and consider $S_{13}$.
 Note $(13)^2 = \hbox{167}$ which again lies between the 6th and 7th maximal prime gaps.

-Thence the arguments we have given above now yield no further information: they merely indicate that each row in the \Sierpinski{} matrix $S_{13}$ must contain at least $\floor[13/14] = 0$ primes.
+Thence the arguments we have given above now yield no further information: they merely indicate that each row in the \Sierpinski{} matrix $S_{13}$ must contain at least $\floor[13/g_6^*] = \floor[13/14] = 0$ primes.

 Fortunately $13\times 13$ matrices (and smaller) are not too difficult to deal with ``by hand''.
-We have already explicitly checked $S_2$, $S_3$, $S_4$, $S_5$, $S_{10}$, and $S_{15}$.
-For the remaining cases, since the first two rows are trivial, a simple diagnostic is to check
+We have already explicitly checked $S_2$, $S_3$, $S_4$, $S_5$, $S_{10}$, and $S_{15}$ in the Introduction.
+For the remaining cases, since the first two rows of the matrix are trivial, a simple diagnostic is to check whether

-Checking these inequalities for $n\in[2,13]$ now verifies \Sierpinski's Hypothesis H$_1$ for all $n \in [2, N_{83}]$, where $N_{83} = \floor[\sqrt{p_{83}^*}\,] =\hbox{4 553 432 387}$.
+Checking these inequalities for $n\in[2,13]$ now verifies \Sierpinski's Hypothesis H$_1$ for all $n \in [2, N_{85}]$, where $N_{85} = \floor[\sqrt{p_{85}^*}\,] =\hbox{10 070 368 414}$.

-That is, the first 4.5 billion \Sierpinski{} matrices (at least) satisfy Hypothesis H$_1$. \rightline{$\Box$.}
+That is, the first 10 billion \Sierpinski{} matrices (at least) satisfy Hypothesis H$_1$. \rightline{$\Box$.}

 \hrule\hrule\hrule